mpax235/mpax235-web-server/README.md

 # The mpax235 Web Server
 A work in progress web server.
-Windows-exclusive for now, I'll hopefully add support for Linux soon.
+Now supports Linux!

 **Warning:** This is not recommended for production use yet.
 There might be some bugs.
 Once this is finished, it will be recommended for production use.

 # Building
-**Note: This requires a Windows system.**
+### Windows

-Run the `build.bat` script, if everything went well, you should see the `mpax235.exe` file in the directory where your `build.bat` file is located.
+Run the `build.bat` script.
+If everything went well, you should see the `mpax235.exe` file in the directory where your `build.bat` file is located.
 (Requires the Developer Command Prompt for VS 2022)

+### Linux
+Run `make`.
+If everything went well, you should see the `mpax235` file in the directory where your `Makefile` file is located.
+(Requires gcc)